XX001 3 x 3 cm bases (square) These are used for the majority of Peter Pig rule systems. Usually infantry 40 Bases in a pack. £3.50

 Best parts Bits we really like about the game.

-1. Assets for HE, trains, sneak movement, excellent leaders, re-born units, shock assault, low morale, low ammunition, defences etc. The asset system is brilliant fun.
+1. Assets for HE, trains, sneak movement, excellent leaders, shock assault, low morale, low ammunition, defences etc. The asset system is brilliant fun.
 2. Morale.
 Simple system that degrades a unit instead of destroying it.
 3. No measuring, just get on and move, shoot, fight.
 4. It's all in the one book.
 5. Fortune favours the player who has a plan.
 Not the player that just reacts to the latest event.
 6. Trains